-Typically, there has been a theoretical assumption that evolved resistance mechanisms should result in fitness costs .
-It has been hypothesised that TSR mutations, which alter the structure of key plant enzymes, might also reduce substrate binding affinity and catalytic capacity thereby reducing enzyme efficiency , although evidence of this in practice has been scarce.
-Over-production of herbicide targets or molecules involved in herbicide detoxification could also require increased allocation of plant resources, diverting resources away from growth or reproduction.
+Typically, there has been a theoretical assumption that evolved resistance mechanisms should result in fitness costs.^{20,21} It has been hypothesised that TSR mutations, which alter the structure of key plant enzymes, might also reduce substrate binding affinity and catalytic capacity, thereby reducing enzyme efficiency,22 although evidence of this in practice has been scarce.
+Overproduction of herbicide targets or molecules involved in herbicide detoxification could also require increased allocation of plant resources, diverting resources away from growth or reproduction.
 As such, many studies have predicted that TSR or NTSR could result in reduced fitness.
-Although there are cases in support of fitness costs 22-27, the prevailing evidence now is that such costs are not universal 28-33.
-In some cases, co-evolution of other plant traits might act to directly compensate for detrimental fitness effects of resistance alleles , while in other instances, cultural practices including crop choice and competitive cultivars used alongside herbicide selection might concomitantly select for greater 'weediness', potentially masking small fitness penalties .
-The possibility that fitness costs (if present) might be small, and the potential for such multi-trait co-evolution highlights the need for careful experimental design, appropriate statistical power, and assessment of multiple fitness-related traits.
+Although there are cases in support of fitness costs,^{22-27} the prevailing evidence now is that such costs are not universal.^{28-33} In some cases, co-evolution of other plant traits might act to directly compensate for the detrimental fitness effects of resistance alleles,34 while in other instances cultural practices, including crop choice and competitive cultivars, used alongside herbicide selection might concomitantly select for greater 'weediness', potentially masking small fitness penalties.^{35,36} The possibility that fitness costs (if present) might be small, and the potential for such multitrait co-evolution highlights the need for careful experimental design, appropriate statistical power and assessment of multiple fitness-related traits.
 Much has been written about methodological difficulties and limitations in studies to detect costs associated with herbicide resistance, highlighting low statistical power and issues around uncontrolled genetic backgrounds.
-Where resistance is polygenic, as suspected for many NTSR traits, gaining meaningful estimates of fitness can be even more problematic due to the relative effects of multiple, generally unknown alleles.
-This has led some to call for alternative approaches to measure such costs .
+Where resistance is polygenic, as suspected for many NTSR traits, gaining meaningful estimates of fitness can be even more problematic due to the relative effects of multiple, generally unknown, alleles.
+This has led some to call for alternative approaches to measure such costs.^{25,37,38}

-Quantitative genetics has been highlighted as an approach which might bridge these two areas of research, allowing simultaneous investigation of the additive-genetic basis, and trade-offs associated with herbicide resistance traits .
-Through analysis of genetic lines with known pedigrees, the additive genetic variance and co-variance underpinning a set of plant traits can be estimated.
-Using this approach, estimates of the heritability of herbicide resistance phenotypes can be ascertained , while genetic correlations can help to reveal the extent of shared 'genetic architecture' underpinning quantitative genetic analyses to field-evolved weed populations can help to provide evolutionary inference on other aspects of plant life history which might be under selection.
-For example, a quantitative genetic study of multiple populations of Amaranthus palmeri identified several weedy traits under selection in the field .
-With the increased adoption of non-chemical methods and Integrated Weed Management (IWM) for weed control, such understanding of the heritability and potential response to selection for a range of plant traits will be important for predicting future adaptation to weed management.
+Quantitative genetics has been highlighted as an approach which might bridge these two areas of research, allowing simultaneous investigation of the additive-genetic basis and trade-offs associated with herbicide resistance traits.^{29,39,40} Through analysis of genetic lines with known pedigrees, the additive genetic variance and co-variance underpinning a set of plant traits can be estimated.
+Using this approach, estimates of the heritability of herbicide resistance phenotypes can be ascertained,41 while genetic correlations can help to reveal the extent of the shared

+'genetic architecture' underpinning resistance to different herbicide MOAs, and life-history trade-offs.
+As an additional benefit, applying quantitative genetic analyses to field-evolved weed populations can help to provide evolutionary inference on other aspects of plant life history which might be under selection.
+For example, a quantitative genetic study of multiple populations of Amaranthus palmeri identified several weedy traits under selection in the field.42 With the increased adoption of non-chemical methods and integrated weed management (IWM) for weed control, such understanding of the heritability and potential response to selection for a range of plant traits will be important for predicting future adaptation to weed management.